Regularity of the superstring supermeasure and the superperiod map: Introduction

 Our main result is the regularity of this supermeasure for $g\le 11$ along the locus where the corresponding theta-characteristic acquires a section (see Theorem \ref{s5-thm}), confirming Witten's expectation.

-More precisely, the contribution of genus $g$ to the vacuum amplitude of type II superstring theory is given as an integral of a supermeasure (section of the Berezinian of the cotangent bundle) on a suitable cycle in $\MM^+\times\ov{\MM^+}$ (where the bar denotes the complex conjugate space).
+More precisely, the contribution of genus $g$ to the vacuum amplitude of type II superstring theory is given as the integral of the supermeasure (section of the Berezinian of the cotangent bundle) over a suitable cycle in $\SS^+\times\ov{\SS^+}$ (where the bar denotes the complex conjugate space).
 This supermeasure can be expressed in holomorphic terms in terms of the super analogue of the Mumford isomorphism, constructed in \cite{Voronov}, see \cite{RoslySchwarzVoronov1989}.
 The relevant special case of the Mumford isomorphism is a canonical isomorphism

-of the fifth tensor power of the Berezinian of the derived direct image of the relative dualizing sheaf (Berezinian) $\omega_{X/\MM}$ of the universal curve $\pi\colon X\to\MM$ with the Berezinian of the holomorphic cotangent bundle.
+of the fifth tensor power of the Berezinian of the derived direct image of the relative dualizing sheaf (Berezinian) $\omega_{X/\SS}$ of the universal supercurve $\pi\colon X\to\SS$ with the Berezinian of the holomorphic cotangent bundle.

-The supermeasure is defined on a certain open subset of the product $\MM^+\times \ov{\MM^+}$.
-In the corresponding reduced space $\MM^+_0\times \ov{\MM^+_0}$ we have a natural locus of pairs of curves with theta-characteristics $((C,L),(C',L'))$ such that $C=C'$, which we call the {\it quasi-diagonal}.
-The supermeasure can be defined as a meromorphic section of the holomorphic Berezinian on a neighborhood of the quasi-diagonal in $\MM^+\times\ov{\MM^+}$.
+The supermeasure is defined on a certain open subset of the product $\SS^+\times \ov{\SS^+}$.
+In the corresponding reduced space $\SS_{\bos}^+\times \ov{\SS_{\bos}^+}$ we have a natural locus of pairs of curves with theta-characteristics $((C,L),(C',L'))$ such that $C=C'$, which we call the {\it quasi-diagonal}.
+The supermeasure can be defined as a meromorphic section of the holomorphic Berezinian on a neighborhood of the quasi-diagonal in $\SS^+\times\ov{\SS^+}$.
 It is the image of the canonical section of

-induced by the embedding of $\pi_*\omega_{X/\MM}$ into the local system $R^1\pi_*\pi^{-1}\mathcal O_{\MM}$, which has a canonical pairing.
-The possible problem with the regularity occurs when the higher direct images $R^i\pi_*\omega_{X/\MM}$ are not locally free.
+induced by the embedding of $\pi_*\omega_{X/\SS}$ into the local system $R^1\pi_*\pi^{-1}\mathcal O_{\SS}$, which has a canonical pairing.
+The possible problem with the regularity occurs when the higher direct images $R^i\pi_*\omega_{X/\SS}$ are not locally free.
 This happens near points $(C,L)$ such that $H^0(C,L)\neq 0$.
 We show in Theorem \ref{s5-thm} that the supermeasure extends to a regular section for $g\le 11$.